Parental Alienation: When One Parent Turns a Child Against the Other

-Are you wondering: What is parental alienation?
-Is parental alienation real?
-What does PA look like?
-What does an alienating parent do?
-What's it like to be an alienated parent?
+What is parental alienation?
+Is it real?
+What does it look like?
+What does an alienating parent do — and how does it feel to be pushed out of your child's life?

-In Parental Alienation (sometimes called Parent Alienation), one parent intentionally alienates their children from the other parent.
-It is emotionally abusive not only to the alienated parent—it is also abusive to the children.
+In Parental Alienation (sometimes called Parent Alienation), one parent intentionally alienates their children from the other good parent.

 What we are talking about here is different from normal estrangement that might occur between children and their parents because of expected stages of development or actual bad acts of the parents they are rejecting.
 It is a distortion of the intentions, attitudes, and behaviors of the alienated parent.